How Not To Get Talked Over Or Ignored In Group Conversations

 - Being too opinionated and argumentative

 - Seeming generally rude and socially oblivious, e.g., going up to three strangers who show all signs of having a private conversation and starting to tell them an inappropriate story

 Maybe polish your overall presence / the outward impression you make

 This one applies more to people you've just met, like if you go to a party where you barely know anyone and don't want to get overlooked in the conversations you try to join.
 People can be superficial.
 If they're in a group conversation with someone who seems low-status or unimportant (by their standards), they'll be likelier to tune them out, or not care about interrupting.
-If that person gave a higher-status first impression they'd get a friendlier welcome.
+A higher-status first impression would get a friendlier welcome.
 As with some other advice in this article, it's not that you have to be the best, just try to be up to average standards.
-Like you don't have to dress to a cutting-edge hip level, but if you wear clothes that are clearly unfashionable to the tastes of the people you're talking to, you're going in with a handicap.
+Like you don't have to dress to a cutting edge hip level, but if you wear clothes that are clearly unfashionable to the tastes of the people you're talking to, you're going in with a handicap.
 Same goes for things like your grooming or body language.
 You don't need to be meticulously made up or brimming with confidence, but you don't want to look slovenly or horrendously insecure either.

 As I've said, this is all going by the norms of the people you're chatting to.
 You may also decide you don't care about meeting their expectations, and will look for another group that's okay with you as you are.
 You can't appeal to everybody.

 If an group you've known for a while tends to ignore or talk over you, possibly try to raise your status within it